pchansen/GetData/README.md

 #### Loading of data

-The script checks whether or not the zipped data file has been downloaded and unzipped.
+The script checks whether or not the zip data file has been downloaded and unzipped.
 If this has not happened, then it downloads the zip file and unzips it in a pre-specified directory.
 The 8 main data files are then read into memory as dataframes.
 The files are:
 - features.txt				Description of data features in columns of X_*.txt files
 - activity_labels.txt 		Description of activities in column 2 of y_*.txt files